 And something I almost stuck in with Monday's post but decided to keep it separate, a reddit comment arguing that the unconditional basic income would bring a new Renaissance, as human talents and ambitions are freed from the crushing demands of poverty.
 I'm thinking, if we use the same strategy as cannabis legalization and gay rights, then we need to fill popular entertainment with highly sympathetic characters who have no obligations and lots of free time.
 Now I can see that Seinfeld had the worst possible message, because it showed people with lots of free time being totally selfish.

 August 4.
-Some links about mass psychology and politics.
-First, from Aeon Magazine, Why we can't wage war on drugs.
+Why we can't wage war on drugs.
 The author looks at the origins of our concept of "drugs", and shows how the perceived difference between legal and illegal mind-altering substances has nothing to do with their effects, but emerged from a cultural fear of outsiders.
 So whatever drugs people on the fringe of society happen to use, are made illegal to keep them down.
-Now it occurs to me that marijuana legalization uses the same strategy as gay rights: before you can pass the laws, you have to spend decades working in popular culture to change the image of a group of people, from scary outsiders to harmless ordinary folks.
+It occurs to me that marijuana legalization uses the same strategy as gay rights: before you can pass the laws, you have to spend decades working in popular culture to change the image of a group of people, from scary outsiders to harmless ordinary folks.

 From February, the War Nerd writes about Boston Dynamics and its Big Dog robots.
-He argues that wheels are functionally much better than animal-like legs, and therefore this is either a military boondoggle, or it's about the psychological value of machines that move like animals.
-Then he speculates that robots will eventually be used by occupying powers for counterinsurgency, because they'll be immune to the emotional breakdowns of human soldiers.
+He speculates that robots will eventually be used by occupying powers for counterinsurgency, because people will take them more seriously than machines that don't mimic biology, and they'll be immune to the emotional breakdowns of human soldiers.
 So the people might eventually see the well-behaved robots as friends, and the fallible human guerrillas as enemies.

 But isn't this already happening?
 That's why conservatives think it's okay for doctors to prescribe opiates, but wrong for you to grow opium in your backyard, and why liberals think police should have more gun rights than ordinary citizens: because the occupying system has convinced us that its own machine-like behavior is more benevolent than raw human action.

 Going back to the point above about changing images: humanity itself, in the eyes of humanity, is now an out-group, and high-tech management is the in-group.
-To reverse this, we need to draw attention to the failures of controlling technologies, and we also need more independent actions that are fun and helpful, and better yet if they're illegal!
-We need to heal the trauma of 9/11 and make outlaws heroes again.
+To reverse this, we need to draw attention to the failures of controlling technologies, and we also need more independent actions that are fun and helpful.